Information Security Policy

 Access Control and User Access Management

-Users shall only be provided with access to network and network services that they have been specifically authorised to use.
+Users shall only be provided access to network and network services they have been specifically authorised to use.
 Access to the Library’s information and information systems:

-- must be authorised in advance and documented; and
+- must be authorised in advance and documented,

-- restricted through user identification and authentication controls, with each user being uniquely identifiable;
+- restricted through user identification and authentication controls, with each user being uniquely identifiable, preferably using the Library’s default single- sign-on authentication service,

-- removed upon termination of employment, contract or agreement.
+- removed when access is no longer required, including role change, end of employment, contract or agreement.

 The Library conducts biannual reviews of user access privileges to verify the ongoing legitimacy of access.

-Requirements shall be documented in service level agreements and monitored throughout the life-cycle of the contract.
+Requirements shall be documented in service level agreements and monitored throughout the contract’s life cycle.

 All staff are responsible for assessing the information they create for sensitivity.
 Information may be regarded as sensitive where: